-- Please practice social distancing and maintain a distance of 6 feet/2 metres away from those around you.
+Please practice social distancing and maintain a distance of 6 feet/2 meters away from those around you.

 Finally, and most importantly, if you are an RCMP member, a front-line healthcare worker, or a family member or friend of those impacted by Nova Scotia’s recent tragedy, please contact us and your request will be prioritized.